top of page

-My-re’s small, child frame sat imprisoned on a wagon in a straw-lined cage with escape-proof rods.
+My‑re’s small, child frame sat imprisoned on a wagon in a straw-lined cage with escape-proof iron rods.
 A boy, Varick, lay in her lap.
-When she brushed the brown hair from his face, his skin felt smooth and warm to the touch.
+His skin felt smooth and warm when she brushed the brown hair from his face.

 “My‑re?” the boy Varick questioned sleepily.

-“Go back to sleep, you’re safe,” My-re said.
-She stroked his hair.
+“Go back to sleep, you’re safe,” My‑re said as she continued to stroke his hair.

-“Will you protect me and keep me away from those bad Rirorni men?”
+“Will you protect and keep me from those bad Rirorni men?”
 Varick asked.

 “I will.”